 - team building

 - running effective meetings

 - developing leadership skills

 - using effective feedback

 - speaking in public (special focus during the semester)

 - writing effectively

 Final Presentation

-The team will deliver a final BSG Company Presentation in front of the class on the day assigned.
-The oral presentation should not be longer than 15 minutes.
+The team will record a final BSG Company Presentation.
+The recording should not be longer than 15 minutes.
 All team members are expected to speak in the presentation.

-After the presentation, a 5-minute Q&A will be opened.
-No notes allowed during the presentation.
+Student recordings will be evaluated by the professor.